 Before concluding I want to emphasize one phase of the history of RCA which so far I have mentioned only indirectly, yet which stands out with clearness and significance in the whole course of the 18 years of RCA's life.
 I refer to product diversification.
-A study of the history of RCA is well worthwhile if it does no more than demonstrate the value of diversification, and its paramount importance toward the future.
+A study of the history of RCA is well worth while if it does no more than demonstrate the value of diversification, and its paramount importance to us in looking toward the future.